rahim-khan-iitg/streamlit/README.md

 # Real and AI Generated Image Classifier

-This repository contains a real and AI generated image classifier based on the VGG16 architecture./ This project was completed as part of the Even Semester Project by the Coding Club at IIT Guwahati under the / mentorship of Mr. Prabhanjan Jadhav and Sahil Danayk./ you can see it in action at https://rahim-khan-iitg.streamlit.app/
+This repository contains a real and AI generated image classifier based on the VGG16 architecture.\
+ This project was completed as part of the Even Semester Project by the Coding Club at IIT Guwahati under the \
+mentorship of Mr. Prabhanjan Jadhav and Sahil Danayk.\
+you can see it in action at https://rahim-khan-iitg.streamlit.app\

 ## Getting Started